technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/emulator/gettingstarted.md

 ## Welcome to the Visualization Studio 3D Emulator

-When setting up your Unity 3D project meant for the Visualization Studio you may want to use an emulator to help visualize what your project will look like within the space.
+When setting up your Unity 3D project meant for the Visualization Studio you may want to use an emulator to help visualize what your project will look like within the space without actually being in the room.
 The emulator has an altered version of the 3D camera system to allow it to project what it sees onto an in-editor replica of the Visualization Studio.
 The camera has defined features that can be altered for optimization within your specific project, however, the instructions within this section are for general use and may not pertain to a specialization you require.
 If any questions arise while following these instructions or adjusting the camera, please contact ---@ncsu.edu.

 ---

 ## Setting up your project

-Before anything else, you are going to need a new or existing Unity 3D project to put the camera into.
-The camera system was developed for Unity Version 2021.3.4f1 and if you already have a project created on a different version and you are adapting it for the Visualization Studio, that is perfectly fine.
+Before anything else, you are going to need a new or existing Unity 3D project to put the emulator into.
+The camera system and emulator were developed for Unity Version 2021.3.4f1 and if you already have a project created on a different version and you are adapting it for the Visualization Studio, that is perfectly fine.
 Just know that some of the instructions provided may differ if you are using a different version and this instruction set does its best to keep the instructions general, but images and videos may not reflect your exact Unity setup.

 ---